 The easiest mistake is to begin with the data, rather than defining what you need to measure.
-Use the ecommerce performance framework created by Jonny Longden to align customer objectives with the organisation’s business model.
-This will ensure you focus on customer needs and identify the relevant metrics and dimensions you need to include in your measurement plan.
+Use the ecommerce performance framework from Jonny Longden to align customer objectives with the organisation’s business model.
+This will ensure you focus on customer needs and identify the relevant metrics and dimensions to include in your measurement plan.

-By creating a measurement plan you will also be in a better position to define the scope of your GTM implementation and how you should structure of GTM account.
-The best practice is usually to create a separate GTM container for each website (i.e. for subdomains and domains), but you will also need to consider how you want report on the data.
+By creating a measurement plan you can define the scope of your GTM implementation and how to structure the GTM account.
+The best practice is usually to create a separate GTM container for each website (i.e. for subdomains and domains).
+You will also need to consider how you want report on the data.

-These issues should be clearly dealt with in your measurement plan and translated into actions for your tag plan.
+These issues should be in your measurement plan and put into actions for your tag plan.

 2. No Audit of Google Analytics:

 Using a Google Analytics audit checklist and documenting what you find will help inform your planning for implementing Google Tag Manager.
-It will highlight gaps in data collection and data quality issues which you need to be aware of before implementing GTM.
+It will highlight gaps in data collection and data quality issues.
+You need to be aware of these before you implement GTM.

-The lack of a Google Analytics audit often accounts for a GTM implementation which has a poorly defined scope and doesn’t fully meet the performance measurement needs of the business.
+The lack of a Google Analytics audit often accounts for a GTM implementation which has a poor scope.
+It doesn’t fully meet the performance measurement needs of the business.

 3. Lack of allocated IT or developer resource:

 To implement GTM script and preload data in the data layer it is essential that you have IT buy-in and resources.
-Many IT people do not have experience of Google Tag Manager or an understanding of data layers and so training is also often required.
+Many IT people have no experience of Google Tag Manager or an understanding of data layers.
+Which means that they will need training.

-The best GTM implementations I have managed have been where I worked as part of a small agile team.
+The best GTM implementations I have seen are in small agile teams.
 That’s because agile teams usually include front and back-end developers, a tester and a business analyst who defines business requirements and manage priorities.

 4. Insufficient Technical Planning:

 How will GTM be implemented?
 Will adding the script to the top of the <head> and <body> tags be a problem or are plugins to be used?
 Will the same GTM container be used for all subdomains and how will iFrames and other domains be tracked?
-It is normally better to add script directly to the website, but this may depend on the platform your website sits on and the plugins you use.
+It is normally better to add script directly to the website.
+This may depend on the platform your website sits on and the plugins you use.

-To avoid Google Tag Manager mistakes, these details should be investigated and mapped out before you begin the process of implementing Google Tag Manager.
+To avoid Google Tag Manager mistakes, these details will need to be thought out before implementation.
 When technical planning is forgotten about you will often find there are gaps in GTM coverage because no one thought to include other domains or iFrames and embedded applications in the scope of the project.